Sivagireeswaran/Url_shortener/Documentation.md

 # URL Shortener Service Documentation

 ## Overview
-This service provides a simple API to shorten URLs, redirect using a short code, and view analytics for each short code.
+This Project provides a simple API to shorten URLs, redirect using a short code, and view analytics for each short code.
 All data is stored in memory and is lost when the server restarts.
 The project is implemented in Python using Flask.

 ---